jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 14 - Virtualization.md

 - Security
 	- By localizing impact of malware to a single VM

-## Security
+#### Security

 As stated before, spatial isolation largely limits the impact of malware to a single VM.
-It should be noted however that
+It should be noted however that sophisticated exploits can escape from one VM to another (via the hypervisor).

+Compromised VMs can be terminated and replaced with a new VM, booted from a clean image.
+This enables a rapid system restore or software reload following a cybersecurity compromise.

+Bare-metal Type 1 hypervisors have a relatively small attack suface, being less subject to common OS exploits and malware.
+Security software and rules implemented at the hypervisor level can also apply to all of its VMs.

+### Cons

+#### Increased Hardware Resource Requirements

+VMs and hypervisors require more CPU strength, and greater amounts of RAM.
+Images (of software state/date) require increased amounts of storage.